Planning a trip to Washington D.C.?

 In the afternoon, explore a few of the free Smithsonian museums.
 The most popular museums for kids are the American History Museum, the Air and Space Museum or the Natural History Museum.
 However, you can’t go wrong with any of the Smithsonian museums so pick a subject that interests your family and start there.

-On Day 2, plan to see the memorials and monuments that Washington D.C. is famous for.
+On Day 2, see the memorials and monuments that Washington D.C. is famous for.
 You can see them on foot, by bicycle or via a Hop-on, Hop-off Bus Tour.
 All are good options.
 The Big Bus Hop-on, Hop-off Tour is included in the Go Washington DC Card.

 Your best view of the White House will be as you stand at the base of the Washington Monument.
-Plan to ride the elevator to the top of the Washington Monument to capture views of the city.
+Ride the elevator to the top of the Washington Monument to capture views of the city.
 A limited number of tickets are available each day at the base of the monument, or you can reserve yours online.
 (Update: The Washington Monument is closed for repairs until 2019.)

 Spend the afternoon at the International Spy Museum.
 This world-class museum will entertain kids of all ages and adults as well.
 Leave yourself at least a couple of hours to enjoy this museum.
-Grab lunch or dinner at the Shake Shack next door or Pi Pizzeria a few doors down.

 If the weather is warm and you’d prefer to visit a few more Smithsonian museums, you could spend the morning in the museums on the mall and see the monuments at night.
 The monuments are less crowded at night, and beautifully lit.
 Evening is my favorite time to visit the monuments and memorials.